Connect with an Advocate

 Emergency response is available 24 hours/day, 7 days/week for urgent matters such as a sexual assault that has occurred in the past 5 days or assistance with emergency shelter due to intimate partner violence.

-To get connected with a confidential advocate during business or non-business hours, please call (530) 752-3299.
+To speak with a confidential advocate during business or non-business hours, please call (530) 752-3299.
+When calling outside of normal business hours, press “1” when prompted by the voicemail greeting to be immediately connected to a confidential advocate.

 Making an Appointment

-A victim advocate is able to meet with you by appointment during business hours.
+A confidential CARE advocate is able to meet with you by appointment in-person or remotely during business hours.
 Same day appointments may be available.
+Additionally, CARE can arrange for interpretation services during phone calls and meetings with the advocate; please let us know if this service would be helpful in order to better connect with us.

 The Center for Advocacy, Resources & Education (CARE) is a confidential and independent resource, and as such, does not accept or process reports or formal complaints of any form of sexual violence or harassment, nor does CARE make notice to UC Davis or any law enforcement agency.
 If a survivor wishes to make a report or put the University on notice (formally make the institution aware of an issue), CARE can provide information on how to do so.